Follow my blog with Bloglovin

 ***This post contains affiliate links.
 That means that if you click on a link and make a purchase, I will earn a commission, at no additional cost to you.
 Read my Full Disclosure Policy here .

 As stay at home parents (or even wage earning “working” parents, really), there seems to be an endless loop of errands to make, day in and day out.
-Sometimes it could feel like all we do it hop in and out of the car and drive to and from places.
+Sometimes it could feel like all we do is hop in and out of the car, and drive to and from places.

 Personally, I loathe driving way too much, and would do almost anything to not drive anywhere.
 But sometimes it is unavoidable.
 Or is it?

 Many years ago, I had a wage paying job, meaning I worked outside of the home.
 But I also had a daughter with some health issues, which meant extra trips to specialists, labs, drug store, etc. Not counting the usual grocery shopping, picking up and dropping off stuff and such.

 However, when I became a full time stay at home mom, I had a big goal in mind: to drop my driving around to a minimum.
 And to only go where I wanted to go.
 Pretty ambitious goal, huh?
 Well, yes, it is.
 It was ambitious.
 But also completely doable.